Nadaaniyaan: Supporting characters

-Production

-The series was produced by Nida Yasir, and the shooting took place in her husband Yasir Nawaz's newly acquired apartment.

 Sequel series

 A sequel to the series called Phir Say Nadaaniyan, which takes place in the modern world and was announced in October 2022 as the form of a web series with the main cast returning (except for Mirza Shahi, who died from Covid-19) in 2020.
 The trailer for the series was released on 17 December 2022.
 The theme song was released on 19 December 2022.
 The first episode was released on the YouTube channel, Farid Nawaz Productions on 21 December 2022 with following episodes released weekly.